citp/privacy-policy-historical/i/in/int/internationalbloggersassociation.com.md

 ## Comment Policy

-As owner(s) of this site we reserve the right to remove any comment as find inappropriate.
-Spam comments are automatically removed, harmful comments, or comments linking to an inappropriate site.
-This is a family site, and comments must be in compliance with that.
+As owner(s) of this site, we reserve the right to remove any comment as find inappropriate.
+First off, this is a family-friendly site, and comments must be in compliance with that.

+**Examples of will not be approved:**

+  * Spam comments
+  * Harmful comments
+  * Comments linking to an inappropriate site
+  * Comments with profanity
+  * Inappropriate Media
+  * Affiliate Links

+This is a guideline for you to use as an example of what not to use and does not cover every type of comment that is unacceptable.

 * * *